Quick Tips to Jump Start Your Mobile Photography Game

 They simply clip onto your phone - so they're not just easy to use, but they also create a nice, tight seal with the phone's lens to minimize light leaks.

-You can choose between three lenses - a wide-angle/macro combination, a super-wide angle, and a fisheye lens.
+You can choose between four lenses - a wide-angle/macro combination, a super-wide angle, a telephoto, and a fisheye lens.

 Each has its own virtues, but the common feature among them is the sheer quality of the construction.